OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-24.md

 ## Matthew 24:13

-but the one who endures to the end will be saved.
+but whoever endures to the end will find salvation.

 ## Matthew 24:14